-While watching videos on Youtube is a fun way to learn about penny stocks others prefer to read books.
-While there are hundreds of books on trading traditional stocks, there isn’t many dedicated to teaching beginners how to profit from the dangerous world of penny stocks.
+While watching videos on YouTube is a fun way to learn about penny stocks others prefer to read books.
+While there are hundreds of books on trading traditional stocks, there aren’t many dedicated to teaching beginners how to profit from the dangerous world of penny stocks.

 Jamil is a former challenge student of Sykes and is currently the Chief Technology Officer at StocksToTrade.
 This is probably why a whole chapter is dedicated to using the software.